Zezombye/blog/articles/noproof.md

 - The Bible states that there will be "weeping and gnashing of teeth" (<BibleVerse v="Matthew 41-42" t="The Son of Man will send out his angels, and they will weed out of his kingdom everything that causes sin and all who do evil.
 They will throw them into the blazing furnace, where there will be weeping and gnashing of teeth."/>), that Hell is a "lake of fire" (<BibleVerse v="Revelation 20:12-15" t="[...]
 The dead were judged according to what they had done as recorded in the books. [...]
 Then death and Hades were thrown into the lake of fire.
 The lake of fire is the second death.
 Anyone whose name was not found written in the book of life was thrown into the lake of fire."/>), and that the damned will have "no rest day or night" (<BibleVerse v="Revelation 14:9-11" t="[...]
 “If anyone worships the beast and its image and receives its mark on their forehead or on their hand, they, too, will drink the wine of God’s fury, which has been poured full strength into the cup of his wrath.
 They will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 And the smoke of their torment will rise for ever and ever.
 There will be no rest day or night for those who worship the beast and its image, or for anyone who receives the mark of its name.”"/>);
 - The Quran states various abhorrent eternal punishments for non-believers in <BibleVerse v="Quran 4:56" t="Surely those who reject Our signs, We will cast them into the Fire.
 Whenever their skin is burnt completely, We will replace it so they will ˹constantly˺ taste the punishment.
 Indeed, Allah is Almighty, All-Wise."/> and <BibleVerse v="Quran 22:19-22" t="[...] as for the disbelievers, garments of Fire will be cut out for them and boiling water will be poured over their heads, melting whatever is in their bellies, along with their skin.
 And awaiting them are maces of iron.
 Whenever they try to escape from Hell—out of anguish—they will be forced back into it, ˹and will be told,˺ “Taste the torment of burning!”"/>;
-- The Book of Mormon states that God delivers from the endless torment of the lake of fire and brimstone (<BibleVerse v="2 Nephi 9:19" t="O the greatness of the mercy of our God, the Holy One of Israel!
+- The Book of Mormon states that God delivers from the "endless torment" of the "lake of fire and brimstone" (<BibleVerse v="2 Nephi 9:19" t="O the greatness of the mercy of our God, the Holy One of Israel!
 For he delivereth his saints from that awful monster the devil, and death, and hell, and that lake of fire and brimstone, which is endless torment."/>).

 Interestingly, from a cursory research, other religions (Judaism, Buddhism, Taoism, etc) either do not have exclusivity or do not have the belief in an eternal Hell for non-believers.
-However, the argument still holds for any n ≥ 2 religions with those two criterias.
+However, the argument still holds for any n ≥ 2 religions with those two criteria.

 Therefore, one could make the following argument: